 Telling the difference between the two is hard because both beginners and experts speak similar business language and look at the problems in general terms.
 But the underlying reason is different.

 While beginners do not know the nitty-gritty details of the business, experts have so much experience and know so many mechanisms behind business that they take a helicopter view at problems and summarize the conclusions in simple terms.

 What Is the Origin of This Phenomenon?

 Where do all these people come from?
-I feel that the main reason is the illusion of abundance.
-The survivor bias on the media creates the impression that there are so many successful people — all these young millionaires online who seem to be just like us — that if you try for long enough, you will be successful sooner or later.
+The main reason is the illusion of abundance.
+The survivor bias in the media creates the impression that there are so many successful people — all these young millionaires online who seem to be just like us — that if you try for long enough, you will be successful sooner or later.
 No matter what.